agdturner/agdt-java-data-STATS19/README.md

 To use the library, you need to download the source data.
 Please contact the developer if you want help getting started.

 ## Preliminary results
 As shown in the fllowing tables, there appears to be a significant increase in the accident count, accident frequency, the death count, the death frequency, the cyclist casualty count and the the cyclist casualty count frequency in 2014 compared with previous years.
 The general trend is for the counts and frequencies to come down, but why was there an increase in 2014?
 The change in death frequency is particularly clear.
-Are these older people dying?
-Are the results localised?
+This could be in part a result of a the health system being under pressure as well as the roads becoming more dangerous.
+But whatever the reasons, it is worthy of further investigation Are the results localised?
+Are there particular types of people dying more?
+Are particular types of accident increasing in frequency or severity?
 ```
 Accident count (by year and month)
 Year,Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec